-Sexual Cyber-harassment: Publishing a sexually explicit image of a person that contains or conveys the personal identification information of the depicted person to an Internet website without the depicted person's consent, for no legitimate purpose, with the intent of causing substantial emotional distress to the depicted person.
+- Sexual Harassment: (Undesired sexual behavior) Unwanted verbal or nonverbal, physical behavior with sexual connotations by an adult or student that is severe or pervasive enough to create an intimidating, hostile or offensive educational environment, cause discomfort or humiliation or unreasonably interfere with the individual's school performance or participation as defined in Rule 6A-19.008, F.A.C.. - Sexual Cyber-harassment: Publishing a sexually explicit image of a person that contains or conveys the personal identification information of the depicted person to an Internet website without the depicted person's consent, for no legitimate purpose, with the intent of causing substantial emotional distress to the depicted person.
 May be a form of sexual harassment.

-- Sexting: the knowing transmission or distribution to another person, through a computer or similar device, of any photograph or video of any person that depicts nudity.
+Sexting: The knowing transmission or distribution to another person, through a computer or similar device, of any photograph or video of any person that depicts nudity.
 Sexting also includes possessing a photo of any person that was transmitted or distributed by another person that depicts nudity.
 [F.S.
+847.0141]

-847.0141] Skipping: Intentionally missing class(es) or days of school without knowledge or permission of parent/guardian. - Smoking/Tobacco: The use, possession, distribution, or sale of tobacco products on school property, at school functions, on school buses, or at extracurricular/co-curricular activities.
+Skipping: Intentionally missing class(es) or days of school without knowledge or permission of parent/guardian.

+Smoking/Tobacco: (Cigarettes or other forms of tobacco) The possession, use, distribution, or sale of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation, by any person under the age of 18.